-H861001 Robotics Poster - Create a poster (14" X 22") communicating a robotics theme such as "Robot or Not", "Pseudocode", "Real World Robots", "Careers in Robots" or "Autonomous Robotics", "Precision Agriculture" or a robotic topic of interest to the 4-H'er.
+H861001 Robotics Poster - Create a poster (28 inches x 22 inches) communicating a robotics theme such as "Robot or Not", "Pseudocode", "Real World Robots", "Careers in Robots" or "Autonomous Robotics", "Precision Agriculture" or a robotic topic of interest to the 4-H'er.

 H861002 Robotics Notebook - Explore a robotics topic in-depth and present your findings in a notebook.
 Documentation should include any designs, research, notes, pseudocode, data tables or other evidence of the 4-H'ers learning experience.
 The notebook should contain at least three pages.
-Topics could include a programming challenge, a programming skill, calibration, sensor exploration, or any of the topics suggested in Class 1.
+Topics could include a programming challenge, programming skills, calibration, sensor exploration, or any of the topics suggested in Class 1.